 Significance and Purpose

 This exploratory study seeks to ask what does the audience gain and/or lose when the director’s vision differs from that of the author.
 I have posed this research question because the film left out several valuable pieces of information to help the audience fully understand the characters.
 That is a major problem seeing as how the audience will have unanswered questions about things and will not fully understand the women’s relationship with each other, why they make the choices they do and/or have, and how their family and background information play a part in it all.
 I know plenty of people (including myself) who read the book and saw the movie, and took away very different perspectives.
 I saw the movie first and absolutely loved it.
 I thought the actors and actresses did a great job and the directing was good.
 I loved the movie for several reasons: it had an all-Black cast, it addressed the issue of being a successful Black woman trying to find a good Black man, it showcased some of the “typical” stereotypes of Black men, it was told from a female prospective, and it touched on how Black women react to Black men dating white women.
 When I read the book, I discovered so much more about the main characters, their family, and why they made the decisions that they did.
 All of the things I found out in the book made me understand the movie even better.
 When I asked people who had seen the movie and read the book, their responses were much like mine as opposed to the people I asked who had only seen the movie.
 My goal for this project is to place a spotlight on both the director’s and author’s visions for the film and book, showcasing the similarities and differences between them, especially the differences.
-I searched and found only one article that touches closely on what I am doing.
+I searched and found only one article that touches on what I am doing.
 It is written by Bell Hooks and is called, “Mock Feminism: Waiting to Exhale”.
 In it Hooks does not praise the film for its depiction of Black women but charges that the film masks harmful stereotypes and compares/contrasts the book and film.
 The difference between me and Hooks is that hers primarily focuses on the film and it’s so called feminist perspective.
 Granted she gives comparison/contrasts but they are examples leading back to her main point of feminist perspectives.
 My paper is significant because it is a full comparison/contrast analysis.
 The results of this exploratory study matters because it could be the determining factor in helping one choose to either read or watch the movie for a better understanding.
 I will also make a great contribution to the argument that film adaptations of books can be disappointing.

 Scope and Limitations of Project